 - Another interesting read: Why Do Dogs Kick After They Poop?
 Here’s the Reason

 While it can be frustrating when your dog is digging up everything in your backyard to find a place to bury their bone or a favorite toy, at least you have a better understanding of why they’re doing it, so you can take the necessary steps to address it.
+Giving dogs bones is not something we would generally recommend, as it may lead to a long list of health issues we discussed above.

 You may also want to read: